 ProPublica’s Local Reporting Network began in January 2018 after our staff thought about how we could help to remedy the lack of investigative reporting at the local level.
 Many local news organizations are facing enormous financial strain and cutbacks; they want to do deeper accountability coverage but simply don’t have the resources.
 That issue is exacerbated by the fact that the strongest accountability reporting these days often relies on a mix of specialized skills that can be scarce in local newsrooms, including data, research, design and social media.

-We now partner with more than 20 newsrooms across the country, and we will be accepting applications for our next groups of partners over the coming months.
+We now partner with more than 20 newsrooms across the country, and we will be accepting new applications in the coming months.
 You can learn more about our previous work below.
+Sign up here to get updates.

 Here’s information on how to apply.